run-llama/llama_index/llama-index-integrations/tools/llama-index-tools-azure-code-interpreter/README.md

-# Azure Dynamic Sessions Tool
+# Azure Code Interpreter Tool

 This tool leverages Azure Dynamic Sessions Pool to enable an Agent to run generated Python code in a secure environment with very low latency.